nuv4/playlist_youtube_vlc/README.md

 ### Installation

-To install the script refer refer to [this guide.](https://techblogup.com/play-a-youtube-playlist-in-vlc-player/)
+To install the script refer to [this guide.](https://techblogup.com/play-a-youtube-playlist-in-vlc-player/)

 ### Acknowledgements